Field Manual · DAM

 Executive Summary

 This guide is a step-by-step, vendor-neutral playbook on How to Monitor and Maintain a DAM — TdR Guide.
 It explains the purpose, key concepts, and the practical workflow a team should follow to implement or improve this capability in a DAM and content-ops environment.
 Learn how to monitor and maintain your DAM through audits, governance, and automation to keep assets accurate, efficient, and compliant.
 A Digital Asset Management (DAM) system isn’t a “set it and forget it” tool.
 Like any mission-critical platform, it needs continuous monitoring, regular updates, and active governance to stay efficient and reliable.
-Without proper maintenance, your DAM can quickly become cluttered, slow, and underutilised—reducing its value and damaging user trust.
+Without proper maintenance, your DAM can quickly become cluttered, slow, and underutilized—reducing its value and damaging user trust.
 This guide outlines how to monitor, audit, and maintain your DAM for peak performance.
-You’ll learn how to track key metrics, manage data integrity, perform routine clean-ups, and future-proof your system through structured governance and optimisation.
+You’ll learn how to track key metrics, manage data integrity, perform routine clean-ups, and future-proof your system through structured governance and optimization.
 It includes actionable steps, examples, and best-practice guardrails, plus common pitfalls and measurement ideas so readers can apply the guidance and verify impact.

 Introduction